Juscheld, Composer

 (Excerpt of Music for a Mushroom Cloud, IV Mov)

 “Music is the faint echo heard from inside a cloud chamber.
 Radiant moments of inspiration pass us by at near the speed of light.
 We see, but so briefly.
 Our eyes cannot pierce through the haze otherwise.
 We feel.
 But what?
 Your image is here, in front of me, pristine clear it may seem.
 All objects are tangible.
-Yet forms are opaque.
-Absorb emissions, provide a shore for all waves to lap, for all waves to clash.
-Silence is the key, for those who have ears may hear.
-And then music happens, and with that sound comes the light too.”
+Yet forms are opaque, absorbing emissions, providing a shore for all waves to lap, for all waves to clash.
+Silence is the key for those who have ears, and those who have ears may hear and then listen.
+And then, only then, music happens.
+And with that sound comes light, too, flooding or faint, but present.”

 Juscheld composer of the Oratorio Apocalypsis Iesu, coducts his "Asian Ensemble" in Xi An, Tianjin